 - Check the boxes next to the articles you want to publish (or check the box at the top to select all articles)

 View published knowledge base

-Click the Go to Site icon next to Manuals to view your knowledge base.
+Click the View Published Site to view your knowledge base.

 This is the URL that you would share with your team or with your customers.
 If your site is public, then anybody can view this knowlege base using that URL.
 If your site is private, then you will need to either set up Single Sign-on or create user accounts for those you want to view your site.